Mukaram01/industrial_robotics_simulation_platform/docs/ui_customization.md

    templates to inject scripts, extra CSS or content sections.
 Use these blocks to add widgets to any page.

+### Environment Viewer

+The control page includes a Three.js viewer showing the layout of the current scenario.
+The viewer is rendered inside the `env-canvas` element and is driven by `/static/env_viewer.js`.
+Geometry is loaded from the backend via the `/api/environment` endpoint which returns the `environment`, `objects`, `containers` and `conveyors` sections of the active scenario file.
+Modifying these fields in your scenario YAML will automatically change what the viewer displays.

 After modifying the templates, rebuild the `web_interface_frontend` package using `colcon build --packages-select web_interface_frontend` so the updated files are installed.